Can you recognize the signs of a stroke?

 Strokes affect people in different ways depending on the type of stroke, the area of the brain affected, and the extent of the brain injury.

-Stroke is treatable, but the treatment window is brief.
-Learn to recognize the warning signs, and if stroke is suspected, dial 911 immediately.
+Stroke is treatable, but the window for effective treatment is brief.
+Learn to recognize the warning signs.
+If a stroke is suspected, dial 911 immediately.
 Don't wait to see if the symptoms go away.
-Time is crucial to save brain cells and lives.
+Time is crucial to save brain cells—and lives.

 Article sources open article sources